npryce/snodge/README.md

 Other versions
 --------------

-When released, this will be version 3.x.x.x.
+The Kotlin library is version 3.x.x.x.

 Previous versions:

 - Version 2.x.x.x (java8 branch) is for Java 8, and uses streams and Java 8 function types
-- Version 1.x.x.x (master branch) is for Java 7 and depends on Guava
+- Version 1.x.x.x (java7 branch) is for Java 7 and depends on Guava

 [Download from Maven Central](http://mvnrepository.com/artifact/com.natpryce/snodge)

 To build
 --------